May 16, 2021

-As the world recognizes Disability Awareness Month throughout October, what are you doing to support language and literacy learning for the 90 percent of children with disabilities in low-resource countries who face barriers to attending school and accessing books and learning materials?
+If you’re implementing education programs in low-resource countries, what are you doing to support language and literacy learning for the 90 percent of children with disabilities who face barriers to attending school and accessing books and learning materials?

 Children with disabilities remain among the most marginalized in access to education, a challenge further compounded by poverty, inaccessible environments, social isolation, and conflict and crisis, including the COVID-19 pandemic.
 As the United Nations’ Sustainable Development Goal 4 calls for inclusive and equitable quality education for all by 2030, more must be done—and quickly—to ensure learning environments are designed to be accessible, with appropriate tools and resources for children with disabilities to realize their full potential.